 The reason why I include it is because of what I said earlier on, it’s FREE!
 That means you can spend as little or as long as you like discovering the paintings and seeing the big artists work up close.

-Faraday Museum at the Royal Institue
+9. Faraday Museum at the Royal Institute

 This is a small museum, but with a lot of fascinating history.
 The Royal Institution was set up in 1799 as a place to teach new technologies and science to the public.
-This still goes on to this day with lectures about science taking place for kids and the general public.
+This still goes on to this day with lectures about science taking place for kids and also the general public.

-There is a museum there which talks about Michael Faraday and his contribution to science.
-It’s small, but we loved visiting when we were there.
+The museum talks about Michael Faraday and his contribution to science.
+It’s small, but we loved visiting it and doing something a little different from the big museums.
 Science has always been something that interests my kids and I personally love the whole history of it all.

 If you fancy a visit here this picture book would complement your trip and introduce your kids to Michael Faraday – Burn – Michael Faraday’s Candle.
 Alternatively, for older kids, we’ve loved this audio book about great scientists.

-Bank of England
+10. Bank of England

 This is a great museum that’s a little bit different – it talks about finance, money and how it shapes our world.
 You can learn about the history of the bank and about our currency and even pick up a genuine gold bar!

-Horniman Museum and Gardens
+11. Horniman Museum and Gardens

 The Horniman Museum is based on the collections of a victorian philanthropist Frederick John Horniman.
 It has morphed in to a wonderful family friendly museum with all sorts of exhibitions from natural history to cultures around the world.
 It’s a special place with a wonderful outside space too.

-V&A museum of childhood
+12. V&A museum of childhood

 The V&A museum of childhood has lots of collections of toys from times gone by and it’s a lovely little place to pass an hour or so with some nice hands on kids activities as well as the collections.

-National Maritime Museum
+13. National Maritime Museum

 The National Maritime Museum is in Greenwich and is the world’s largest maritime museum!
 I know it took us quite a few hours to get round it all when we went a few years ago.
-Lots and lots to learn about from our maritime history with plenty of hands on activities too for the little ones.

-Tips for visiting any of these museums:
+Tips for visiting any of these London kids museums:

 Always see if the museums have any children’s activity packs or worksheets – it can really focus them, and us as parents, on certain parts of the museums and encourages them to seek out information rather than just blindly go round looking at items.

 I hope you enjoy your time in this great city and explore some of the amazing museums for children in London!